How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Introduction

-Our work builds upon the theory of optimal transport, which concerns methods for and the efficiency of transforming one probability distribution into another.
-Optimal transport was first considered in the 18th century by Gaspard Monge in the context of efficiently moving dirt from one place to another \cite{monge1781memoire} but has had a rich mathematical development since (\cite{kantorovich1942translocation, brenier1991polar, jordan1998variational}, to name a few).
-More recently, the theory of optimal transport has found applications in fields such as image processing \cite{gangbo2000shape}, city planning \cite{buttazzo2008optimal}, and engineering \cite{wang1996design}.
-Particular attention has been given to the notion of Wasserstein barycenters, a notion of averaging distributions that minimizes the transport costs to do so (e.g.\ \cite{rabin2012wasserstein, cuturi2014fast, le2017existence, chewi2020gradient}).
-Standard texts on the classical theory of optimal transport include \cite{rachev1998mass, villani2009optimal, villani2021topics}, and \cite{panaretos2020invitation} is a recent book which focuses more on modern statistical applications of Wasserstein barycenters.

-Our model for how ratings are generated resembles models from functional data analysis (e.g.\ \cite{gasser1995searching, gervini2004self} and \cite{10.1214/15-AOS1387}, which utilizes optimal transport in the context of estimation of point processes), in which we view a number of warped perspectives (user ratings, in our case) of an average behavior (numerical quality scores).
+Our new framework for ratings resembles models from functional data analysis (e.g.\ \cite{gasser1995searching, gervini2004self} and \cite{10.1214/15-AOS1387}, which utilizes optimal transport in the context of estimation of point processes), in which we view a number of warped perspectives (user ratings, in our case) of an average behavior (numerical quality scores).
 We are then tasked with recovering the average behavior from the warped perspectives.
 A key difference in our case will be that, because users can disagree on preferences, we must necessarily allow for \emph{nonincreasing} warpings.
-See also \cite{10.3150/13-BEJ585} for a general discussion of the use of Wasserstein barycenters in this way.
+See \cite{10.3150/13-BEJ585} for a general discussion of the use of Wasserstein barycenters in this way.

 A popular alternative to using ratings data is to collect pairwise comparisons between various items under consideration.
-This method of comparisons has been well-studied in the statistics literature, most notably via the Bradley-Terry-Luce model \cite{bradley1952rank}, which has attracted recent interest devoted to extracting minimax rates (e.g.\ \cite{negahban2016rank, hendrickx2020minimax,li2022ell_}).
-Pairwise comparisons are also commonly used in the context of Elo ratings for competitive games such as chess \cite{berg2020statistical} but also with applications to the study of animal behavior \cite{albers2001elo} and elsewhere (e.g.\ \cite{pelanek2016applications}).
+This method of comparisons has been well-studied in the statistics literature, most notably via the Bradley-Terry-Luce model \cite{bradley1952rank}, which has attracted recent interest devoted to extracting minimax rates (e.g.\ \cite{hendrickx2020minimax}).
+We will not directly compare our methods to BTL, as they take different types of data as inputs.

-Even amid the success of pairwise comparison models, the utility of numerical ratings is still apparent, as evidenced by their continued widespread use.
-One advantage of using ratings data is that numerical ratings allow one to compare multiple alternatives without needing to check all possible pairwise comparisons.
-For example, each user of a movie rating website only needs to rate the $M$ movies they watch, rather than provide $O(M^2)$ comparisons.
-Moreover, in applications such as teaching evaluations, checking all pairwise comparisons is often impossible (i.e., no student takes a class with every professor).
-Numerical ratings also contain additional information that pairwise comparisons do not, captured by the \emph{distance} between the ratings of various items.